 common sanskrit words

-Sanskrit is a beautiful and sacred language passed down from oral traditions with its earliest known writings in The Vedas (around 1500BCE).
-Each word in Sanskrit has several meanings based on the context with which the word is used.
+The beautiful and sacred language first transferred from teacher to student through chanting.
+Its earliest known writings appeared in The Vedas around 1500BCE.
+Each word in Sanskrit boasts several meanings based on the context of the word.

 Chakra- Sanskrit word meaning “wheel.”
 Described as a circle of energy located along the spine of the subtle body.

 Namaste– Sanskrit phrase meaning “the divine light in me recognizes and respects the divine light in you.”
-This is usually said at the end of a yoga-asana class.
+Usually said at the end of a yoga-asana class.

 Mandala– A Sanskrit word meaning “circle.”

-Mantra– A Sanskrit word meaning “mind instrument” and is a sacred sound or syllable repeated over and over.
-A tool for meditation.
+Mantra– A Sanskrit word meaning “mind instrument” such as a sacred sound or syllable, and used as a tool for meditation.

 Om- A Sanskrit mantra considered the most sacred sound in the universe.
-Maybe be chanted/sung at the beginning or the end of a yoga-asana class, and has become synonymous with yoga.
+May be chanted/sung at the beginning or the end of a yoga-asana class.

 Savasana– The last pose practiced in a yoga-asana class, also called final relaxation.
 Something like adult time out.